Simucube/SimuCUBE-Configuration-Tool-Translations/README.md

 <br>&nbsp;

+Q: Whats up with the %1 %2 etc. markers in the text?

+A: Usually, the are used to make the text **bold**, stop making text bold, or to add html tags at those positions to generate the surrounded text as a link to a WWW site.
+Also, in some cases, a lonely %1 will get replaced by a numeric value.

 Q: I have other questions?

 A: Yes, please ask them in an issue on this repository or in our Community Forum at